ratt-ru/arcae/README.rst

 1. Fixed shape multi-dimensional data (i.e. visibility data) is currently represented as nested `FixedSizeListArrays <fixed_size_list_layout_>`_ .
 2. Variably-shaped multi-dimensional (i.e. subtable data) is currently represented as nested `ListArrays <variable_size_list_layout_>`_.
 3. Complex values are represented as an extra `FixedSizeListArray <fixed_size_list_layout_>`_ nesting of two floats.
-4. Currently, it is not trivially trivial (repitition intendead here) to convert between the above and numpy via ``to_numpy`` calls on Arrow Arrays, but it is relatively trivial to reinterpret the underlying data buffers from either API.
-This is done transparently in ``getcol`` and ``putcol`` funcions (see usage below).
+4. Currently, it is not trivially trivial (repetition intended here) to convert between the above and numpy via ``to_numpy`` calls on Arrow Arrays, but it is relatively trivial to reinterpret the underlying data buffers from either API.
+This is done transparently in ``getcol`` and ``putcol`` functions (see usage below).

 Going forward, `FixedShapeTensorArray <fixed_shape_tensor_array_>`_ and `VariableShapeTensorArray <variable_shape_tensor_array_>`_ will provide more ergonomic structures for representing multi-dimensional data.
 First class support for complex values in Apache Arrow will require implementing a `C++ extension type <cpp_extension_type_>`_ within Arrow itself: